 - Elegant Themes – A premium themes and plugin company behind Divi, the most popular drag and drop page builder plugins.

 - Awesome Motive – A multi-million dollar WordPress company led by Syed Balkhi.
-They’re behind companies such as WPBeginner, OptinMonster, WPForms, MonsterInsights, and more.
+They’re behind companies such as WPBeginner, All in One SEO, OptinMonster, WPForms, MonsterInsights, and more.

 - Sucuri – One of the most popular WordPress security solutions in the market.

 - WPEngine – One of the best managed WordPress hosting solutions.

 You don’t have to create a product to make money from WordPress either.
 There are a number of other ways to make a living with WordPress including as a WordPress developer, building custom WordPress websites, managing enterprise-level WordPress sites, WordPress SEO specialist, and more.
 And of course, you can use your WordPress site to sell any type of product or service you want.